 - Increase conversions

-Either way, visit ads.google.com to get started.
-As a bonus for new accounts, Google will give you $500 in ad credits once you spend $500 to help get you started.
-Free money is free money — why would you turn that down?
+Pro tip: As a bonus for new accounts, Google will give you $500 in ad credits once you spend $500 to help get you started.

-Google has a guided ad creation experience you can use.
-However, we’ve found this to be a bit inefficient, plus it hides most of the Google Ads’ essential features.
+Google has a guided ad creation experience you can use called Smart Mode.
+However, this mode is a limited version and hides most of the Google Ads’ essential features.

 Instead, we suggest you switch to Expert Mode.

-When Google asks your main online advertising goal, scroll down, look for “Switch to Expert Mode,” and click with confidence.
+When Google asks your main online advertising goal, scroll down and click “Switch to Expert Mode.”

 Next, you can choose a campaign goal or “create a campaign without a goal’s guidance.”